Chocolatito seeks record 4th belt in Forum bout with Cuadras

 Gonzalez will be challenged to put down Cuadras, who believes he can use speed and movement to handle a smaller opponent fighting at super flyweight for the first time.
 Cuadras also hopes to be the crowd favorite with the thousands of Mexican-American fans who typically attend big local shows.

 “A lot of great Mexicans have fought at the Forum, and I’m going to make them proud,” Cuadras said.

 Gonzalez’s thoughts won’t be far from Arguello, the greatest fighter in Nicaragua’s history.
 Gonzalez, who believes he has watched Arguello’s first loss to Pryor in 1982 well over 100 times, was trained as an amateur and a pro by Arguello before he died in 2009.

 “It’s very important to Roman,” said Carlos Blandon, Gonzalez’s manager.
 “He wasn’t only just trained by Alexis Arguello, but he saw him as a father figure.
 He gave Roman an opportunity to shine and taught him everything he knew.
 Roman sees himself as a challenger in this bout, even though he still maintains the (WBC flyweight title).
 He feels that way in order to give all the importance to what Alexis Arguello tried to do 34 years ago and came up short.

 “He wants to avenge that.
 He wants to break the curse and bring that fourth title to Nicaragua.”

-If you have any thoughts about where and how to use cuadros personalizados, you can call us at our own website.
+If you have any thoughts pertaining to where by and how to use cuadros personalizados, you can make contact with us at our own page.